ufidon/df/labs/proj1/README.md

 # 4. use a text editor or less command check the content of allstrings.txt
 # you should be able to notice a line "pw=goodtimes", so "goodtimes" is likely to be the password, try it
 less allstrings.txt

+# 5. check the ole file with command file, its type can be detected automatically by caja, and shows an Microsoft Word icon, which can be opened with LibreOffice Writer
+file recovers/ole/00000033.ole

 ```